• Skip to main content

 Chef Tips and Tricks:

-• Oiling the potatoes in a bowl rather than placing them on a prepared baking sheet and then drizzling them with oil will help you control the amount on the potatoes.
-Gravity is your friend here--excess oil will fall to the bottom of the bowl.
+• Oiling the potatoes in a bowl rather than placing them on a prepared baking sheet and drizzling them with oil will help you control the amount.
+Gravity is your friend here–excess oil will fall to the bottom of the bowl.
 Too much oil will cause the potatoes to be soggy.

 • If cutting the potatoes ahead of time, cover with water to prevent browning then place in the refrigerator until ready to roast.
 Pat dry before roasting.